-Prior to scheduling your surgery, Your surgeon and our staff at will meet with you at length.
-We will evaluate your breasts and discuss how you want your them to look after the procedure.
-With the guidance of the staff at West End Plastic Surgery you will decide the type of implants to be used, as well as their size, position, texture, and shape.
+Prior to scheduling your surgery, your surgeon and our staff will meet with you for a thorough consultation.
+We will evaluate your breasts and discuss how you want them to look after the procedure.
+With the guidance of the staff at West End Plastic Surgery, you will decide the type of implants to be used, as well as their size, position, texture, and shape.

 Your surgeon and staff will: